 The ways in which the individualist philosophy of classical liberalism and the statist philosophy of progressive liberalism end up reinforcing each other often go undetected.
 Although conservative liberals claim to defend not only a free market but family values and federalism, the only part of the conservative agenda that has been continuously and successfully implemented during their recent political ascendance is economic liberalism, including deregulation, globalization, and the protection of titanic economic inequalities.
 And while progressive liberals claim to advance a shared sense of national destiny and solidarity that should decrease the advance of an individualist economy and reduce income inequality, the only part of the left’s political agenda that has triumphed has been the project of personal and especially sexual autonomy.

-This case also includes the contention that this rise in individualism (mainly in the Market) simultaneous with the rise of central political power (in the Government) has resulted in a weakening of all the institutions and organizations inbetween; in effect, people are indeed ever more bowling alone, and even families may not be as functional as they could be.
-In Metaeconomic terms, the integration of Market&Government very much means an integration of Self&Other-interest, but the Other-interest is arising mainly in Regulations and Law rather than in the Moral Community of the institutions and organizations inbetween the Market and the Government; the building blocks of a civil society (as Goldberg, 2018, has also argued) have deteriorated.
-As Metaeconomics makes clear, uniting Individualism&Statism, Market&Government, if done with attention to balance in Ego&Empathy, Self&Other-interest can be a very good thing, indeed.
+This case also includes the contention that this rise in individualism (mainly in the Market) simultaneous with the rise of central political power (in the Government) has resulted in a weakening of all the institutions and organizations inbetween; in effect, people are indeed ever more bowling alone, and families are not as functional as they could be.
+As Metaeconomics makes clear, uniting Individualism&Statism, Market&Government, if done with attention to balance in ego&empathy, self&other-interest can be a very good thing, indeed.

 Community is more than a collection of self-interested individuals brought together to seek personal advancement.
 Rather, it “lives and acts by the common virtues of trust, goodwill, forbearance, self-restraint, compassion, and forgiveness (Berry, 1994, p.
 120, quoted in Deneen (2019b, loc 1386).”